How many days after birth should you take newborn photos? Prepare during pregnancy so you don't regret not taking them

 Would you be able to calmly choose a photographer in this situation?

-When analyzing the common patterns of successful moms,
+Looking at the common patterns of successful moms,

-[Weeks 28-30: Information gathering period]
+[28th to 30th week: Information gathering period]

 This is the time when morning sickness subsides and your physical condition stabilizes.

-[33rd to 36th week: Detailed decision period]
+[33rd to 36th week: Time to decide in detail]

 With this preparation, you can get by even in the midst of the hectic postpartum period.

-[5-7 days after birth: fetal memory period]
+[5-7 days after birth: Memory period in the womb]

 This is the time when memories of being in the womb are most vivid.